mnieber/dodo-commands/doc/configuration.rst

 Configuration files
 *******************

 Once you have activated a project such as FooBar with :code:`$(dodo activate FooBar)`, you will continue to work with that project's configuration file and set of command scripts.
+This chapter explains how to store values in the configuration file and use them in a command script.

 Configuration files
 ===================

 A new configuration file is created automatically when the project is first created (e.g. :code:`~/projects/FooBar/dodo_commands/res/config.yaml`).
 The configuration file uses the yaml format, with a few extra rules:

-1. environment variables in values are expanded automatically
+1. environment variables (such as ``$PATH``) in values are expanded automatically

 2. special "dodo environment" variables refer to other values in the configuration file: